sarthakkhandelwal7/indian-comic-style-transfer/README.md

 ## 📖 Overview

-This project explores how to adapt a pre‑trained Stable Diffusion model to the unique visual grammar of *Nagraj* comic panels.
+This project explores how to adapt a pre‑trained Stable Diffusion model to the unique visual grammar of *Indian* comic panels.
 All details—goals, approach, and evaluation metrics—are experimental and may evolve as we gain insights.

 ## 🎯 Project Goals (Tentative)

 * Experiment with LoRA adapters to capture Nagraj’s high‑contrast line art and flat colors.
 * Generate photo‑realistic inputs rendered as dynamic comic panels in Nagraj style.
-* Build an end‑to‑end Colab/demo pipeline for easy inference and sharing.
+* Build an end‑to‑end pipeline for easy inference and sharing.
 * Evaluate style fidelity qualitatively; refine based on visual assessments.

 ## 💡 Project Idea